QEII Breast Imaging

 - We provide breast imaging including diagnostic mammography, ultrasound, 3D ultrasound, breast MRI and breast tomosynthesis at the Breast Health Center at the IWK.

 - We provide screening services to three NSBSP screening sites in Halifax servicing about half of the Nova Scotia population.

 - Annually we perform over 32,000 screening mammograms, 9,000 diagnostic mammograms, 1,000 core biopsies, 2,000 breast ultrasounds and 200 breast MRIs.

 - Our expertise in stereotactic core biopsy using an add on device and the quality assurance program developed as part of our image guided biopsy service is an integral part of the success of breast imaging and screening in Nova Scotia.

-- Dr. Judy Caines is Medical Director of the Nova Scotia Breast Screening Program.
+- Dr. Sian Iles is Medical Advisor to the Nova Scotia Breast Screening Program.

 - Dr. Sian Iles, Breast Imaging Section Head, sits on the Advisory Council of the Nova Scotia Breast Screening Program and is co chair of the provincial Breast Imaging Service Advisory Committee.

 - We are all part of the Nova Scotia Breast Screening Program.

 - Nova Scotia is the first province to have deployed automated breast density province wide using the Densitas software .
 Women and their caregivers are informed of breast density and its implications as part of the screening program.